maziac/DeZog/design/MemoryPaging.md

 # Label Parser / Target Combinations

 The label parser already uses a memory model (bank schema).
-When this is loaded into an emulator the emulator might have the same or an other one.
-E.g. a ZX48K program could be loaded into a ZXNext.
+When this is loaded into an emulator, the emulator might have the same or another one.
+For example, a ZX48K program could be loaded into a ZXNext.

-Therefore the label addresses are converted into the target/emulator memory model/banking scheme.
+Therefore, the label addresses are converted into the target/emulator memory model/banking scheme.

 ##  Message Sequence Charts